Java OOPs – What is Object Oriented Programming?

 Note: Inheritance is used to achieve run time polymorphism.

-Type Of Inheritance
+Types Of Inheritance in Java

 In Java, we have 3 different type of inheritance which are supported by class.